byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ***Curated to allow enjoyment of nature as freely as possible.***

-Wo-Men have an inherit need to connect to nature and other biotic forms due to their *Evolutionary Dependence* on it for *Survival* and *Personal Fulfillment.* This is the shared human birthright; the biological need to connect with things that make living possible.
+Everyone has an inherit need to connect to nature and other biotic forms due to their *Evolutionary Dependence* on it for *Survival* and *Personal Fulfillment.* This is the shared human birthright; the biological need to connect with things that make living possible.

-It is when ones feelings are perfectly in touch with the reality of the forces in their environment, that one can begin to see the patterns which are capable of generating life.
+It is when ones feelings are perfectly in touch with the reality of the forces in their environment, that someone can begin to see the patterns which are capable of generating life.

 ![*Patio garden bird.*](./vivariumGeorgeTownGallery/vivariumPatio/vivariumGTPatioBirdweb.JPG)